-Networking is an important component of many job searches.
+Networking is an important component of the job search process.
 Many law students secure their summer and full-time positions through networking and the majority of seasoned attorneys will make lateral moves based on networking connections.

 One of the most valuable resources available to you is the network of YLS alumni.
 YLS has over 12,000 alumni working in virtually every corner of the globe.
 When deciding where to work, be sure to tap into these alumni for information.
 Some of the methods for connecting with our alumni include:

-When reaching out to alumni or others for career advice, the conventional starting point is to send an email stating your request, and asking whether there is a convenient time for the two of you to talk.
-If you have been referred to the person from a mutual acquaintance, be sure to mention that.
+When reaching out to alumni or others for career advice, send an email stating your request, and ask whether there is a convenient time to talk.
+If you have been referred from a mutual acquaintance, mention that.
 Reassure your contacts that you are NOT seeking a job interview, only an opportunity to discuss your career ideas and obtain some professional feedback.
 For example, when sending an email to a member of YLS Career Connections, you may wish to say something like:

 “I am currently a 1L at Yale Law School, and I plan to pursue a career in entertainment law in Los Angeles.
 I found your profile on YLS Career Connections, and notice that you have had great success in the entertainment industry.
 I would be grateful for the opportunity to speak with you about your experiences at YLS and your career path.
 Please let me know if there is a convenient time for us to talk.
 Thank you in advance for your help.”